newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_link_account.html.markdown

   resource "newrelic_cloud_azure_link_account" "foo"{
-    account_id = "The New Relic account ID where you want to link the Azure account" application_id = "id of the application"
+    account_id = "The New Relic account ID where you want to link the Azure account" application_id = "ID of the application"
-	client_secret_id = "secret value of clients Azure account" subscription_id = "%Subscription Id of Azure"
+	client_secret = "Secret value of client's Azure account" subscription_id = "Subscription ID of Azure"
-	tenant_id = "tenant id of the Azure" name  = "name of the linked account"
+	tenant_id = "Tenant ID of the Azure" name  = "Name of the linked account"
 }
 ```